OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

    | where :math:`A \in V`, :math:`a \in T`, and :math:`x \in V^*` AND any
      pair :math:`(A, a)` can occur in at most one rule.

-   If you use the exhaustive search method to ask if :math:`w \in L(G)`, where :math:`G` is an s-grammar, the number of terminals increases with each step.
+   | If you use the exhaustive search method to ask if :math:`w \in L(G)`,
+     where :math:`G` is an s-grammar, the number of terminals increases with each step.
+   | Q: Why is this not a right-linear grammar?
+(And so what if it was?)

 .. slide:: Ambiguity